NikitaVenediktov/Sonnenstrahlung/linting.md

 Unable to find qualified name for module: train.py [1mtrain.py[m[36m:[m54[36m:[m1[36m:[m [1m[31mS101[m Use of assert detected.
 The enclosed code will be removed when compiling to optimised byte code.
 [1mtrain.py[m[36m:[m55[36m:[m1[36m:[m [1m[31mS101[m Use of assert detected.
-The enclosed code will be removed when compiling to optimised byte code.
+The enclosed code will be removed when compiling to optimised byte code. service/app.py:6:1: I001 isort found an import in the wrong position service/app.py:10:1: I003 isort expected 1 blank line in imports, found 0 service/app.py:10:1: I900 'service' not listed as a requirement